Melatonin for Kids

 Melatonin helps people sleep, there's no doubt about that.
 Yet, there is some debate over whether or not supplemental melatonin is helpful.
-Should you give your child melatonin to help him sleep?
-To answer that question, let's look at some facts about melatonin first.
+Is melatonin safe for kids?
+Will melatonin help kids sleep better?
+To answer these questions, let's look at some facts about melatonin first.

 Melatonin is a hormone that is produced in the body to help you sleep.
 It is created along with the rhythm of the sun.
 The brain, more specifically- the pineal gland, creates the hormone and then releases it into the bloodstream.
 You can also get melatonin from certain foods, like eggs, fish, and nuts.
 Lastly, we get melatonin from sunlight.